Single, Saved, and Sexin: The Redux

 Tomorrow night, Friday, March 15, 2013, at 9:05 pm, we are going to host a live Google Hangout on this topic.

-I’ll be chatting with three fierce, progressive, feminist ministering women who can give some critical perspective on these issues.
+I’ll be chatting with three fierce, progressive, feminist ministering women who can give some critical perspective on sex and Live Porn.

 Rev. Theresa Thames